dem214/switchdeck/README.md

  `DATABASE_URL` - full database URL path like `postgres://USER:PASSWORD@HOST:PORT/NAME`.
  Instead, it's create SQLite3 server named `db.sqlite3` in local directory.

  `SECRET_KEY` - sequence of symbols used by Django in security issues.
  **It's highly recommended to put something there in production.**

+ `DEBUG=1` - use this to run project in DEBUG mode.
+ Leave untouched or another value in production mode.

 * Migrating database.